Is a mortgage secured or unsecured debt?

 Is a home loan secured or unsecured debt?

 Unless you’re buying a house in cash, you’re probably taking out a mortgage, a loan specifically meant for purchasing a home.
-As you can imagine, these are usually pretty big loans.
+As you can imagine, these are usually big loans.
 Because they’re being used to buy houses, the house is put up as collateral.
 This means that if you can’t pay off the loan, you’re at risk of losing the house.
 The lender can follow a certain process and foreclose on the home unless you can get back on track.
-After all, in a way, you haven’t finished paying for it yet.

 What about home equity loans and home refinances?

 As you pay your mortgage, you build equity in your home.
 Think of it as how much of the house that you own.
 A home equity loan lets you borrow against that equity, taking a second mortgage out on your home.
-People often use these loans to fund home renovations or emergencies, or to consolidate high-interest debts.
+Second mortgages are a form of secured debt as well.
+People often use these loans to fund home renovations or emergencies or to consolidate high-interest debts.

 Meanwhile, a refinance is when you replace your current mortgage with a new one.
 This new mortgage has new terms, such as a different length of time or a better interest rate.
 Once again, you’re still borrowing against your home, and failing to pay can result in foreclosure.
-Refinances are also secured debt.
+Even though the loan terms may change, the loan is still secured by your home.

 See what you qualify for